firasabdelaziz/firasabdelaziz/README.md

 🔭 **Technical Lead**, passionate about **Microservices, Event-Driven Architecture, and Full-Stack Development**.

-💡 Specialized in **React.js, Next.js, React Native, Laravel, Spring Boot, and RabbitMQ**.
+💡 Specialized in **React.js, Next.js, React Native, Express, Laravel, Spring Boot, and RabbitMQ**.

 🎯 I thrive on solving complex challenges by transforming innovative ideas into scalable, real-world solutions.
 My mission is to blend technical excellence with genuine care for team collaboration, ensuring that every project is both robust and human-centric.